fankib/TGDM/README.md

 (Code repositoy for the Master Thesis of Benjamin)

 ## Usage
-To use the experiments install the package localy:
+To use the experiments install the package locally:

 ```bash
 pip install -e .